 What Troon could have done more?

-It would be also a great solution if their mobile application could sense the location of the golfer and provide highly relevant contextual services and information.
+It would also be a great solution if their mobile application could sense the location of the golfer and provide highly relevant contextual services and information.
 For similar reasons, I recommended using beacon technology in pro-shops in 2015.

 Where is the integration with social media to spread the experience with like-minded people?